PTSD Counseling Online|Complex PTSD Therapist in California

 The first line of recovery is psychotherapy.
+You can get the support you need and find out how to resolve trauma that fits your personality and lifestyle.
 Some people find medication helpful to assist in Post Traumatic Stress Disorder recovery.
 With support, you can learn to live without your past showing up in the present.
 You can feel safe again and get on with your life.
 Online PTSD counseling can speed up your recovery.

 Causes of Post Traumatic Stress Disorder

 Your reaction to trauma can cause Post Traumatic Stress Disorder.
 Several events can cause PTSD, including combat exposure, sexual assault, losing a loved one, and natural disasters.

 During a stressful or life-threatening experience, your nervous system sounds the alarm and switches on your fight-or-flight response.
 It is a survival mechanism that prepares you to fight or run away to stay safe from danger.
 Your heart increases.
 You may feel it pounding.
 Your breathing quickens.
 Your blood pressure increases blood flow and transports oxygen to the organs needed to survive.
 All these physical changes help your body get ready to take action.
 Once the danger passes, your body returns to its normal resting state.